nestjs/docs.nestjs.com/content/microservices/kafka.md

 }
 ```

-To disable auto-committing of messages set `autoCommit: false` in the `run` config.
+To disable auto-committing of messages set `autoCommit: false` in the `run` configuration, as follows:

 ```typescript
 @@filename(main)